lmxyy/sige/gaugan/README.md

 Note:

-* By default, these commands will test results on CUDA.
+* By default, these commands will test results on GPU.
 For CPU results, you could specify `--device cpu`.

 * You could specify the test editing sample with `--image_ids`.
 It also support multiple samples, sperated by white space.